 Just as the name implies, South Africa is a stunning country located in the southernmost part of the African continent.
-The country covers 1.221.037 meter (4 feet) and is most unique in that it has three capital cities: Cape Town.
+The country covers 1.221.037 km (0.8 Miles) and is most unique in that it has three capital cities: Cape Town.
 Pretoria and Bloemfontein.
 South Africa has 10 distinct names in each of its native languages as well.
 Officially most South Africans speak English publicly and commercially but the multi-ethnic country also has 10 other official languages.

 A good number of foreigners live in South Africa such as Indians, Asians, and Europeans.
 Another name for this diverse nation is the "Rainbow Nation", a reflection of its rich history, culture, and ethnicity.
 South Africa is also where some of the oldest human fossils were found in caves around the Gauteng province.
 This UNESCO heritage site is nicknamed the cradle of humankind.
 Archaeological finds also show that different species of hominins existed in parts of South Africa over 3 million years ago.